XLDTechLabs/XLD-Endpoints/README.md

 ### 4. Check Balance

-Check how much XLD you have left in your Developer Account
+Check how much XLD you have left in your Developer Account.
+You can also view your balance on the Dashboard.

 ```
 [GET] /endpoints/balance